 I became a certified, Executive Coach specialising in working with middle managers seeking advancement in their careers and SME Executives wanting some help with their businesses.

 I play and coach rugby and even had trials for England when I was much much younger!!

 Catherine Guillou, UK

-I moved to France to marry 20 years ago and started my own coaching and training business.
+I moved to France to marry 20+ years ago and started my own coaching and training business.
 I did other local jobs experiencing being ‘from outside’ in spite of my good standard of French.
-Whilst in France I became a member of the board of a not for profit organisation, looking after people with HIV – I facilitated their planning seminars.

 In 2007 my husband and I went to Brazil for 2 months to adopt two boys – a radical change in our lives!
 My focus since has been watching out for them – and managing a number of moves internationally.
-We moved to Sweden for 5 years first to Lund then Gothenburg , then to Germany, following opportunities for my husbands career.
-It has been rich, interesting and hard work!
-In Gothenburg I was on the board of a women’s networking group similar to this one.
-Helping out at the kids school was something I did in both places including facilitating some large meetings to improve communications between parents and the board of the school.
+We moved to Sweden for 5 years first to Lund then Gothenburg, then to Germany, following opportunities for my husbands career.

-Now my boys are on their way to college and I am ready for more work as an executive and life coach and as a facilitator – I can do it in English or French!
+Now my boys have left home and I am ready for more work as an executive and life coach and as a facilitator – I can do it in English or French!